 Shooting with your Android camera is usually great, but third-party apps can pack a punch in places you didn't even know you needed!
-From manual controls to real-time filters, to creative extras and so much more, you can achieve a lot more than you think you can with your phone photography by shooting with a third-party camera app.
+From manual controls to real-time filters to creative extras and so much more, you can achieve a lot more than you think you can with your phone photography by shooting with one of the best third-party Android camera apps.

 ProCam X has a fantastic layout that switches from a clean, simple auto mode to a manual mode that's full of controls like focus modes and exposure compensation.
 You can shoot slow-mo and time-lapse video, and there's a built-in intervalometer for shooting stop motion and long exposures.

 Open Camera is an excellent app that gives you complete control over your cameras, with different photo modes, exposure compensation and lock, optional grids and stabilization, and more.
-You can toggle noise reduction and night mode, and shoot in RAW if you want extra-flexible photos.
+In addition, you can toggle noise reduction and night mode and shoot in RAW if you want extra flexible photos.

 HedgeCam 2 gives you plenty of manual video controls, right down to advanced features like adjustable frame rates and bitrates.
 The interface isn't quite as refined as some of the other options listed, but the long list of features is well worth the slightly clumsy UI.

-Pixtica will give you all the of the controls you expect from a professional third-party camera application.
+Pixtica will give you all of the controls you expect from a professional third-party camera application.
 This includes the ability to change your white balance, ISO, aperture, and more.
-But Pixtica also makes it easy to have some fun and create GIF's right from the app itself.
-You can even create "Tiny Planet" photos, right from the app and won't need to worry about post-processing.
+But Pixtica also makes it easy to have some fun and create GIFs right from the app itself.
+You can even create "Tiny Planet" photos right from the app and won't need to worry about post-processing.

 Like VSCO and Instagram, Camera Zoom FX Premium is another one of those camera apps that has been around forever.
 In fact, it's one of the few good camera apps that is included with Google Play Pass.
 In addition, the app itself is a breeze to use, allowing you to add as many (or as little) extra tools that you want to have access to.